If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 Conclusion

 There you have it!
-You’ve now successfully published your book to Amazon and now just get to wait.
+You’ve now successfully published your book to Amazon and now just get to wait it out.

 If anything looks wrong or Amazon finds problems, they will reach out to you within 72 hours and let you know what needs to happen.
 Otherwise, you’ll get the email saying “Success!” and it’s off to the races.